Posted on December 3, 2014 in Alcohol and Drug News

 Houston mayor Annise Parker called Kush an “epidemic” and the “fastest-growing drug of choice across the U.S.” She went on to say that Kush is “many, many, many times more potent than natural marijuana.”
 In fact, it has no chemical relation to marijuana except that it targets some of the body’s same receptors.

 “It can cause stupor, aggression and agitation, and it’s creating a lot of concern throughout the community,” Parker said.
 Texas is one of 23 states trying to stop the popularity and availability of synthetic marijuana.
+For those abusing synthetic marijuana, quality treatment is just as important as it is for any other type of substance abuse.

 Struggling with drug or alcohol addiction?